A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

-However, we recognise the age of the DICE family of models, also that optimum equations/algorithms may not be found on first, second, or even third attempts.
-Issues such as making up data for the single calibration point used for non-market damages, arbitrary economic damages curves based on little or no empirical data, and failure to improve such fundamentals are more significant.
-To demonstrate the issue, we ran OPTiMEM with a classic DICE model's parameters.
-We went out to 2300, assuming the current mix of energy and continuous economic growth driving carbon consumption.
-This required decoupling of OPTiMEM from limits of carbon supply.
-This curve (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.2.6, Fig. 21) appears to be quadratic due to the implicit DICE parameters.
+We recognise the age of the DICE family of models, also that optimum equations/algorithms may not be found on first, second, or even third attempts.
+We recognize that economists are not physics or chemistry trained, and do not appear to recognize when these factors are important, or how to go about representing them.
+Dimensional analysis is foreign to economics, which can lead to problems.
+Issues such as relying on fictional data for a single calibration point, arbitrary economic damages curves based on little or no empirical data, blithely stating as fact absurd results of simplistic models, and failure to improve such fundamentals when they appear to have been known nearly 4 decades ago are more serious.

-Stern 2021 evaluated more "modern" IAMs \emph{"...profound implications for the policy relevance of IAMs: they provide no guidance on how to resolve differences in key judgements around risk and uncertainty, because they simply assume such differences away."} Stern also judged IAMs to be "unrobust" \emph{"...the problem is again that small changes in assumptions can yield large changes in the estimated SCC."} \cite{Stern2021TheEconomicsofImmenseRiskUrgentActionandRadicalChange}.
 There are recent efforts to attempt improvement relative to the issues raised in this critique, albeit those attempts are built upon the same concerning foundations of the DICE family of SCC models \cite{Smith_2023ClimateUncertaintyImpactsOnOptimalMitigationPathwaysAndSCC,YANG2018225SCCUnderSharedSocioeconomicPathways,Yang2021SolelyEconomicMitigationStrategySuggestsUpwardRevisionOfNationallyDeterminedContributions}.
 Those foundations need to be fully examined and replaced.
-FaIR \cite{FaIR2025InANutshell}, or MAGICC\cite{MAGICC2025InANutshell} and MESMER \cite{Nath2022MESMER-M_anEarthSystemModelEmulator} are available to improve matters, though lacking vetting from outside the one-note choir.
+FaIR \cite{FaIR2025InANutshell}, or MAGICC\cite{MAGICC2025InANutshell} and MESMER \cite{Nath2022MESMER-M_anEarthSystemModelEmulator} are available to perhaps improve matters, though lacking vetting from outside the field's one-note choir.
 However, even in a more perfect world where tools have excellent data and algorithms, there will remain the need to find alternate approaches as a cross-check, and these should not be expected to be IAM design.
+That need is a primary justification for the OPTiMEM approach.